suncoast-devs/cohort-19/FirstBankOfSuncoast/README.md

 Questions:

-- How to show Transaction History?
+- x How to show Transaction History?
 - CSV - Multiple or one CSV? x2
 - x How to exit a while loop?
-- static vs public for methods
+- x static vs public for methods